FAQ Studying @ Wittenborg

 Class Participation Requirements: Is it necessary/compulsory to participate in class participation activities when doing a retake?

-Yes, it is compulsory to fulfil all standard module requirements including online class participation set for block 6 & 7 delivery if the previous grade is below 4.0 or if previously it was an exam Type 1, i.e. written exam.
+Yes, it is compulsory to fulfil all standard module requirements including online class participation set for all modules, despite;

 We understand you may have questions and concerns about the current situation.
 Wittenborg's mainline telephone number +31 088 667 2688 remains available at all times during working hours (CET).
 Email email@example.com for all urgent questions about health and the effect of coronavirus.
 Email firstname.lastname@example.org for all IT and online login assistance.

-Contact: Who do I need to contact before I start my studies at Wittenborg University?
+Contact: Whom do I need to contact before I start my studies at Wittenborg University?

 Question:(Last edited: Saturday, 11 July 2020, 10:03 AM)